 What is a composting tumbler?

-A compost tumbler is a handy bin with a handle that you can turn by cranking the handle around.
-They are usually purchased from a garden supply shop or online like this one.
+A compost tumbler is a handy bin with a handle that you can turn by cranking the handle around, making turning the compost even easier.
+You can find them in a garden supply shop or online.
 These are especially helpful for people with limited space, and they tend not to smell or attract insects.

 - How to Build Raised Garden Beds (Frugal + Easy)